Ekko Build Guide by spark2

 Cho is not a fun matchup.
 You don't usually see him mid, but when you do it is not a fun day to be an assassin.
 His Q-E-R combo can basically one shot you if you get hit, so do your best to not get hit.
 Thankfully, he's actually pretty squishy early game and has bad mana problems if he can't farm well.
 Use this by predicting when he'll farm with basic attacks and using your W to either zone him or catch him by throwing it right in front of your minions.
 Once he gets some tank items he's a pain to kill (and his silence is the worst) so exploit your early game advantage.

 Azir is extremely oppressive when the person using him knows what they're doing.
 The best thing to do is rush 30% CDR ASAP so that you can effectively farm from a distance, since he can easily zone you from melee farming with his soldiers.
 He's also got very high mana costs early game, which makes his early laning a bit less insane.
 Basically, just try to land a W on him and then run away after proccing your passive.
-If he knocks you away with his ult, you can't E across the wall, but you CAN ult across it once your clone crosses it!

 Food.
 Her Q is super easy to dodge and her wall (her only real protection) is useless against Ekko and his double dashes.
-She can trade a bit better once she hits 6, and is a monster late game, but in lane she is a three course meal for you.
+She can trade a bit better once she hits 6, and is a monster late game, but in lane she should be a three course meal for you.

 I straight up loathe Annie.
 She'll one shot you if you get too close, but if you can survive her burst and rewind it, you can actually kill her.
 ALWAYS rush a Banshee's against Annie, it'll ruin her combo when it's up!
 With her ult down she's a bit less of a threat, but keep in mind that she's tankier than you'd think with her E. Make sure your team spreads out, and farm from a distance with Q. Since her rework, Tibbers got even scarier--don't be afraid to Chronobreak away from him if you manage to kill Annie, because he will demolish you otherwise.